oresat/oresat-linux/CANdaemon/dbus_examples/README.md

 # Eample Code
 The example code for DBus uses GDBus for C and pydbus for Python.

+### Terminology
+ - **Signal** are messages that contain data that any process on that DBus interface can read.
+ - **Methods** are functions that can be call by other processes over DBus.

 ### DBus Server
  - Defines the DBus interface with an XML
  - Outputs two different signals (file signal and data signal).
  - Process any method calls.

 ### DBus Signal Client
- - Print any signals found on the DBus interface.
+ - Prints any signals found on the DBus interface.

 ### DBus Method Client
- - Call the Command and quit methods.
+ - Calls the Command and Quit methods.

 ## Depenedices